 As with all financial products, CDs feature various pros and cons.
 Before deciding to put your money in any financial product, it’s helpful to weigh the advantages and disadvantages as they apply to your personal financial needs.
 Read on to learn about the pros and cons of U.S. Bank CDs.

 - Decent promotional CD account rate of 0.50% annual percentage yield for a 59-month term

 - Ability to earn extra interest during CD term with Step Up and Trade Up CD options

-- Low standard CD interest rates from 0.05% APY
+- Low-standard CD interest rates up to 0.05% APY

 More on CD Rates

-- Best Jumbo CD Rates
+- Citibank CD Rates

 - Goldman Sachs CD Rates